 Founder Rob Bradshaw takes up the story.
 “Sometime around 2015 we realised we had amassed a vast collection of pieces of paper comprising the tunes we had already learnt, and decided to collate these into a sensible format.
 Luckily Creative Rural Communities came to our rescue, and agreed to fund the creation of three 50 page books.
 We called these Notebooks, because really they are Notes from our Workshops.
-Although we were unable to actually sell the funded books, we gathered donations for copies of the initial print run, which then allowed us to pay for subsequent print runs and to create and print new Notebooks.
-Currently there are 6 of these, a seventh is almost ready, and there is enough material to begin thinking about the 8th!
+We fundraised for subsequent print runs and to create and print new Notebooks.
+Currently there are six of these, a seventh is almost ready, and there is enough material to begin thinking about the eighth!

 The village of Llanilltud Fawr (Llantwit Major) lies on the coast of the Vale of Glamorgan.
 Creative Rural Communities were keen to promote the playing of music collected and associated with Glamorganshire, in particular that of Iolo Morganwg, but also Maria Jane Williams and Llewelyn Alaw.
 In collaboration with Guto Dafis this led to the creation of a performance of local songs and music.